Skip to main content

 However, sometimes there will be a mismatch using this mechanism – for example, if the reduction in gross pay causes an employee to move below the relevant threshold for the deductions.

 An employee shouldn’t be asked to pay back more than they actually received.
-As an alternative therefore, an employer should work out the amount of the overpayment that the employee actually received (that is, the net amount, after deduction of tax and NIC) and recover that.
+As an alternative therefore, an employer should work out the amount of the overpayment that the employee actually received (that is, the net amount, after deduction of tax and National Insurance) and recover that.
 This could be done either by making a deduction from net pay or by asking the employee to pay it back direct to them for example.
 This method might also be used where an employee has left and the employer decides not to simply write the overpaid amount off.

 Loans/advances of wages to employees